Flagstaff wildfire forces evacuations, steadily grows | WTOP News

 The family was waiting in a parking lot ahead of road closure signs, watching smoke billow through the air and aircraft flying overhead.

-“The winds are high, and I think they’re going to have a little bit of a battle with it,” she said.
+“The winds are high, and I think they’re going to have a little bit of a battle with it,” King said.

 Wind gusts were sweeping the smoke through Schultz Pass toward Doney Park and authorities said recreationists were being told to leave immediately, especially those in the Schultz Pass area.

-American Red Cross Arizona has opened a shelter at Sinagua Middle School for residents who have evacuated.
+The American Red Cross Arizona opened a shelter at Sinagua Middle School for residents who evacuated.

 “With this thing going as fast as it is, it could get much closer, of course hoping it doesn’t,” King said.